thatoneguy006/essential8/CODE_OF_CONDUCT.md

 Harassment, discrimination, personal attacks, intimidation, and deliberate misrepresentation of evidence are not acceptable.

 Report concerns privately to the project maintainer.
-Replace the placeholder maintainer contact in `DESCRIPTION` before opening the project to public contributions.
 Reports will be handled as confidentially and promptly as practicable.